Broad Channel station

 Broad Channel is the only subway station serving the island of Broad Channel, which is located in Jamaica Bay and only has about 3,000 residents.
-Thus it is the second least-used in the subway as of 2023.
-However, this station is the only transfer point for riders traveling between Brooklyn and Manhattan (which the A train travels to) and the four other stations served by the Rockaway Park Shuttle.
+Thus it is the least-used in the subway as of 2023.
+However, this station is the only transfer point for riders traveling to Brooklyn and Manhattan (which the A train travels to) and the four other stations served by the Rockaway Park Shuttle.
 North of this station, there are two additional tracks within the right-of-way: a short track that allows Rockaway Park Shuttle trains to reverse direction and return to the Rockaways, and a longer track that is used to test new subway cars.